meet-projects/Y2-Summer-Labs/0.2 Python Review/README.md

 If you have finished and still have time, first of all **GOOD JOB!**

 1. Let's make a recommended videos algorithm!!
-    - Firstly, add an attribute to **`YoutubeVideo`** class, call it `hashtag`.
-It should be a **list up to 5 words** that describe the video.
+    - Firstly, add a key to the dictionary in **`create_youtube_video`**, call it `hashtag`.
+It should be a **list up to 5 words** that describe the video (the list should be taken as an input in the function).
-    - Come up with a function called `recommended_videos`, the function should return the videos with similar hashtags!
+    - Come up with a function called `similarity_to_video`, the function should take two youtube video dictionaries and return the percentage of similarity of the two videos!